llarsen71/PyPE/doc/index.rst

 are included, and some additional features that are not part of LPEG are added.
 For example, support for debugging a grammar is built into PyPE.

+The PyPE repository can be found at: https://bitbucket.org/llarsen/pype/

 ====================
 PyPE Library Summary
 ====================